 - Over the same period, higher margin trade has risen from 44% to 51% of the total (blue0

 - Both trends are also clearly accelerating

 Thus the government is now happy to allow low-margin activities such as plastic film processing to move offshore to countries such as Bangladesh, Vietnam and Cambodia.
 Their aim is now to export higher-margin products, such as PP, that will instead enable China’s domestic incomes to grow.

-Hopefully, front page stories will help to get this message across into the boardrooms of companies and investors around the world.
+Hopefully, more front page stories in the world’s financial media will help to get this message into the boardrooms of companies and investors around the world.
 Otherwise, they will continue to promote out-of-date strategies aimed at supplying China’s disappearing re-export trade.